FlynnYGUO/DUNE_PRISM_GEC_FD/README.md

 - Produce a root file containing throws and the hadron throw result
 ```
 cd NDEff/DUNE_ND_GeoEff/app
-vi runGeoEffFDEvtSim
-# Change some commands like the location of the input file to my directory
 make runGeoEffFDEvtSim                                                                             # Compile program
 cd ../bin
 ./runGeoEffFDEvtSim